AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 **Format:** `add <AMOUNT> c/ <CATEGORY> d/ <DESCRIPTION> t/ <DATE TIME>`

 * The `AMOUNT` can be any positive number, with a limit set to $10,000.
 * The `CATEGORY` can be in natural language format.
-If it does not exist, the expense defaults to the **Overall Budget**.
+To add expense to Overall budget, use `c/Overall`.
 * The `DESCRIPTION` can be in natural language format.
 * The `CATEGORY` and `DESCRIPTION` cannot contain `d/` and `t/`
 * The `CATEGORY` is case-sensitive.